 We do not often think of Old Testament players as "Saint".
 We do not say St. David or St. Moses, but we believe that they are, because we believe that Christ opened the gates of Heaven and all the souls that had been waiting were granted admittance.
-Elijah is celebrated in both the East and the West.
+We also know that Elijah and Moses stood with Jesus on Mount Tabor; knowing Jesus like that is a pretty good sign of being a candidate for Heaven.
+So as a saint, Elijah is celebrated in both the East and the West.

-Elijah's name takes the two names for God used in the Pentateuch and brings them together: "my God is Y**H" or simply, "El[ohim] is Y**H".
-There is only one God, though we recognize His distinct aspects, what we would call "persons", and that is what Elijah's name points out.
+Elijah's name takes the two names for God used in the Pentateuch and brings them together: "my G*d is Y**H" or simply, "El[ohim] is Y**H".
+Though there is only one God, we recognize His distinct aspects, what we would call "persons", and that is what Elijah's name points out.

 Aside from that powerful theological witness, Elijah is also the patron of desert monks, especially the Carmelites, because he defeated the prophets of Baal on Mt Carmel and took refuge in a cave on Mt.
 Horeb and found God there.